Pursuing insurance agents and brokers for professional negligence

 Insurance agents and brokers are for the most part insulated by the law from negligence claims.
 However, the more an agent or broker promises, the more likely he can be held liable for negligence.
 Therefore, as you are reviewing a potential case, it is important to get as much information as possible to find out if the agent or broker made misrepresentations regarding a policy, held themselves out as an expert in a specific field, or mishandled funds.

-Michael L. Cohen is a principal at Cohen McKeon LLP.
-Cohen received his J.D. in 1992 from Harvard Law School, and was a member of the Harvard Law Review.
-He devotes a substantial part of the practice to representing policyholders in cases involving insurance coverage.
+Michael L. Cohen is a principal in Michael L. Cohen, A Professional Law Corporation and is counsel with Pachulski Stang Ziehl & Jones LLP.
+He received his J.D. in 1991 from Harvard Law School, where he was an editor of the Harvard Law Review.
+Michael devotes a substantial part of his practice to representing insureds in coverage disputes and cases involving bad-faith claims handling.

 Heather M. McKeon is a principal at Cohen McKeon LLP.
 McKeon graduated in 1996 with honors from Georgetown Law Center.
 She devotes a substantial part of the practice to representing policyholders in cases involving insurance coverage.